abarker/typped/_sources/basic_usage.rst.txt

 above is not repeated.
 The below discussion starts at Step 3 above, assuming the code for steps 1 and 2 has already been run.

-First we define the literal tokens, which are tokens that represent themselves in the final expression tree.
+First we define the token literals, which are tokens that represent themselves in the final expression tree.
 The head handler function for such a token simply returns the token itself.
-Such a head-handler function is registered with the parser for each kind of token which should be a literal token:
+Such a head-handler function is registered with the parser for each kind of token which should be a token literal:

 .. code-block:: python